Temporal Cascading of Planning and Control for Quadrotor MPC: Introduction

-We \emph{unify} planning and control inside a single MPC by cascading models of different fidelity along the prediction horizon, as previously shown for quadrupeds~\cite{li_2025}.
-As sketched in Fig.~\ref{fig:sketch}, a short high-fidelity phase governs the near-horizon, while a long low-fidelity phase provides foresight for global task performance.
-The two phases are coupled by transition constraints that align (i) position and velocity, (ii) thrust-induced acceleration, and (iii) jerk/body-rate relations.
-Cost terms are aligned across horizons, allowing the controller to optimize a consistent objective end-to-end.
-To improve numerical robustness over long horizons with sharp geometry, we adapt progressive smoothing~\cite{reiter_2024a} of norm-based obstacle models for 3D shapes, morphing cube-like sets to ellipsoids with increasing prediction time, which preserves recursive feasibility and enables \acp{RTI}~\cite{diehl_realtime_2006} to converge.
+\reb[4.1]{Our pivotal idea is to replace the conventional hierarchical planner-controller decomposition with a \emph{temporal cascading} of planning and control inside a single MPC.} \reb[4.1]{Rather than computing a plan separately and tracking it, we embed the planning problem as the second tail horizon of a multi-phase MPC, as sketched in Fig.~\ref{fig:sketch}.} \reb[4.1]{This is motivated by the fact that an MPC, in general, aims to optimize the same underlying task objective and aims to satisfy the same constraints as the planning problem.
+We observe that (i) the geometric planning around obstacles is predominantly a long-horizon problem with negligible influence on the short control horizon, and (ii) a point-mass planner can be solved very fast within each closed-loop iteration.} \reb[4.1]{Therefore, we formulate the planning problem as finding the optimal tail trajectory on the second horizon, given that we can effectively convert high-fidelity states into meaningful low-fidelity states and map constraints from the high- to the low-fidelity model, which we show to be possible for quadrotors.} The two phases are coupled by transition constraints that align (i) position and velocity, (ii) thrust-induced acceleration, and (iii) jerk/body-rate relations.
+Cost terms are aligned across horizons, allowing the controller to optimize a consistent objective.
+To improve numerical robustness over long horizons with sharp geometry, we adapt progressive smoothing~\cite{reiter_2024a} of norm-based obstacle models for 3D shapes, morphing cube-like sets to ellipsoids with increasing prediction time, which improves \ac{RTI} convergence~\cite{diehl_2005}.